plmercereau/NixOS/README.md

 ```
 nixos-install --no-root-passwd --max-jobs 4
 ```
+*Note down the current IP address*, this will allow you to connect via ssh in a bit, use `ip addr` to find the current address.

-Reboot, remove the usb drive and boot into the OS.
+Then, reboot, remove the usb drive and boot into the new OS.

 ### Final steps after booting the OS